 If you are under the age of 18, part of meeting your Oklahoma drivers permit requirements includes taking a driver education course.
 Our Oklahoma parent-taught drivers ed (PTDE) course is a program that allows you to fulfill this requirement from home by taking a course online at a pace that works for you.
 You will learn all the rules of the road and get the same valuable safe-driving lessons as you would if you were to take drivers ed in a classroom, but you’re completely in charge of how and when you learn.

 Online Drivers Ed: Just Makes Sense

-Taking an Oklahoma parent-taught driver education online course allows you to work when it’s convenient for you, so you never have to worry about rearranging your schedule to accommodate it.
+Taking an Oklahoma parent-taught drivers ed course allows you to work when it’s convenient for you, so you never have to worry about rearranging your schedule to accommodate it.
 All you need is a computer that has a basic Internet connection to access this drivers ed course, so you can work on it all from the comfort of your own home or from anywhere else that works for you.
 This online course has:

 - Unlimited online accessibility

 Safety is the top priority in a driver education course.
 Students will get detailed information that will help them better understand and prepare for the challenges they’ll be faced with every time they get behind the wheel.

 Here is a short list of a few of the topics covered in the course:

 - Current traffic laws and rules of the road

 - Valuable tips for staying calm behind the wheel

 - Step-by-step scenarios and how to avoid driving hazards